dariuszp/colog/README.md

 Next version will have unit tests and travis support.

+*run "npm run-script example"* for more info and examples.

 ##v0.1.7
 License file added.
 Library is under MIT license but no license file was provided with library.
 Fixing that.